“A sensitive musician” (Le Devoir)

-Nicole is a Montréal based soprano and a recent graduate of McGill University’s Schulich School of Music.
-She has been the recipient of several prizes and scholarships, most notably McGill University’s Oxford Music Scholarship, and the Evelyn Adamson Johnstone Memorial Prize for Promising Soprano in 2018 and 2019.
-She has been recognized for her performances at the Classical Singer Competition where she placed 3rd, and 2nd in the Voice category of the Federation of Canadian Music Festivals National Music Festival.
-Nicole has received support from the Nova Scotia Talent Trust in 2018, 2019, 2020, and 2021 and in 2022 received their Portia White Award.
+Nicole is a Montréal based soprano and a graduate of McGill University’s Schulich School of Music.
+She has been the recipient of several prizes and scholarships, including the Bourse Ferguson and and the Charles-Emile Gadbois Prize at the Université de Montréal, McGill University’s Oxford Music Scholarship, and the Evelyn Adamson Johnstone Memorial Prize for Promising Soprano.
+She has been recognized for her performances at the Classical Singer Competition where she placed 3rd, and 2nd in Voice at the Federation of Canadian Music Festivals National Music Festival.

-Nicole’s opera credits include Musetta in La Bohème (Lunenburg Academy of Music Performance), Flora in The Turn of the Screw (Opera McGill), Grace Davis in Street Scene (Opera McGill) and Suzanne in La Croisade des Dames (Opera McGill, Horizons Project).
+Nicole’s opera credits include Gretel in Hänsel und Gretel (Atelier d’Opéra - Université de Montréal), Musetta in La Bohème (Lunenburg Academy of Music Performance), Flora in The Turn of the Screw (Opera McGill), Grace Davis in Street Scene (Opera McGill) and Suzanne in La Croisade des Dames (Opera McGill, Horizons Project).

 Nicole has been a soloist with Pacific Opera Victoria, Tapestry Opera, Opera McGill, McGill Contemporary Music Ensemble, the Despax Quartet, Oasis Musicale, the Festival Orchestra of the Festival L’Art de la Musique and the Sappho Project.